Camelia Malik

 Camelia Malik (born 22 April 1955) is an Indonesian actress and dangdut singer.
 She is also known as Diva Dangdut Jaipong.

 Early life

-Malik was born on 22 April 1955 in Jakarta, Indonesia, as the daughter of Djamaluddin Malik and Farida Al-Hasni.
+Camelia Malik was born on 22 April 1955 in Jakarta, Indonesia, as the daughter of Djamaluddin Malik and Farida Al-Hasni.
 His maternal half brother is a rock singer, Ahmad Albar.

 Personal life

-Malik had been married to Harry Capri for 24 years when on 6 May 2013, they announced at a press conference that they had begun divorce proceedings on 30 April 2013, having been living apart for a year.
-Malik was married previously in 1977 to Christian singer Reynold Panggabean.
+Camelia Malik had been married to Harry Capri for 24 years when on 6 May 2013, they announced at a press conference that they had begun divorce proceedings on 30 April 2013, having been living apart for a year.
+Malik was married previously in 1977 to Christian Protestant singer Reynold Panggabean.
 The interfaith marriage ended twelve years later in 1989.
 Her first marriage was to Fuad Hassan, a God Bless member, in 1974.
 Their marriage lasted until Fuad's death in the same year.